zdravkov/kendo-docs/getting-started/using-kendo-with/jsp/tags/listview/editing.md

 			});
 		</script>

-4. Specify the action methods which will handle the Create, Update and Destroy operations:
+4. Specify the parameterMap and the action methods which will handle the Create, Update and Destroy operations:

    		<kendo:listView name="listView" template="template" pageable="true"
 			editTemplate="editTemplate">